PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ### Map search
 A search function exists, to make it easier to find places on the map by searching for names or addresses.
 This function is provided by the package _leaflet-geosearch_, which can be used with minimal effort and was only slightly customized.

-A custom React component _GeoSearchField_ is used.
-In it, an instance of _GeoSearchControl_ provided by _leaflet-geosearch_ is created with customization options, which is then added to the map in the _useEffect_ hook.
-The component _GeoSearchField_ also has to be used inside the _LeafletMap_ in order to make the search button available on the map.
+A custom React component \lstinline!GeoSearchField! is used.
+In it, an instance of \lstinline!GeoSearchControl! provided by _leaflet-geosearch_ is created with customization options, which is then added to the map in the \lstinline!useEffect! hook.
+The component \lstinline!GeoSearchField! also has to be used inside the LeafletMap in order to make the search button available on the map.

 \begin{lstlisting}[caption=addingMapSearch, label=lst:mapSearch, language={JavaScript}]
     import { GeoSearchControl, OpenStreetMapProvider } from 'leaflet-geosearch';